President Trump's mean streak spares no one - living or dead

 "He has been under attack and under impeachment attack for the last few months, and then just under attack politically for the last two-and-a-half years," Grisham said.
 "I think that, as we all know, the president is a counterpuncher."

-The counterpuncher defense is repeated ad nauseam by Trump allies, including first lady Melania Trump, whose key initiative is an anti-bullying campaign called "Be Best."
+The counterpuncher defence is repeated ad nauseam by Trump allies, including first lady Melania Trump, whose key initiative is an anti-bullying campaign called "Be Best."

 But by definition Trump is almost always punching down.
-His targets derision are not only less powerful than a U.S. president, but many are among the weakest and most vulnerable members of society.
+His targets derision are not only less powerful than a US president, but many are among the weakest and most vulnerable members of society.
 He has mocked and attacked, among others, immigrants, minorities, women and a reporter with a physical disability.

 "A dead guy or a widow or somebody who has a physical handicap or the wives of a candidate - the idea that he's a counterpuncher or a tough guy has been a farce from the start," said Tim Miller, a Republican operative and frequent Trump critic, who was a senior adviser on Jeb Bush's 2016 presidential campaign.

-This is also not the first time Trump has tormented the deceased, since he has repeatedly attacked the late senator John McCain, R-Ariz.
+This is also not the first time Trump has tormented the deceased, since he has repeatedly attacked the late senator John McCain.

-Stevens said the president embodies the "classic abusing spouse trope," blaming the other person for his own behavior.
+Stevens said the president embodies the "classic abusing spouse trope," blaming the other person for his own behaviour.
 "The essence of counterpunching is never having to take personal responsibility," he said.

 In the case of John Dingell, Stevens added, Trump's press secretary was falsely trying to claim that the president was firing back at someone who - having been dead for nearly a year - was incapable of launching the first punch.
-Trump was specifically furious with Dingell's widow, for voting in favor of impeachment.
+Trump was specifically furious with Dingell's widow, for voting in favour of impeachment.

 "The absurdity of that is that they're now claiming he was punched by a dead man," Stevens said.